ybezsonov/kro/website/docs/docs/concepts/10-simple-schema.md

 # Simple Schema

-KRO's Simple Schema provides a powerful yet intuitive way to define the structure of your ResourceGroup.
+kro's Simple Schema provides a powerful yet intuitive way to define the structure of your ResourceGroup.
 Here is comprehensive example:

 ```yaml